 Public involvement is essential to good planning.
 Without meaningful public participation, there is a risk of making poor decisions, or decisions that have unintended negative consequences.
 The fundamental objective of public involvement programs is to make certain that issues of everyone with an interest in transportation decisions are identified and addressed in the development of policies, programs and projects being proposed in Lycoming County.
 Federal law, (SAFETEA-LU and MAP-21 and FAST Act) require that "the MPO shall develop and use a documented participation plan that defines the process for providing citizens, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process."
-WATS has a Public Participation Plan first adopted on December 19, 2013 and amended July 18, 2016.
-A new plan will be developed and adopted prior to development of the 2021-2024 TIP and before this Work Program is in effect.
-This updated PPP will include a Title VI Plan with a full explanation of WATS Title IV policies and procedures (this is also included in the WATS Long Range Transportation Plan) and a Limited English Proficiency Plan.
-This plan will also be informed by the conclusions of the aforementioned Environmental Justice Analysis.
+WATS has a Public Participation Plan (PPP) first adopted on December 19, 2013 and amended January 27, 2020.
+The PPP will be updated and adopted prior to the development of the 2023-2026 TIP and before the Work Program is in effect.
+The Environmental Justice Plan, Title VI Plan, Americans with Disabilities Act Plan, and the Limited English Proficiency (LEP) Plan will be updated during the PPP update, as they are included in the PPP.
+The PPP update will also be informed by the conclusions of the aforementioned Environmental Justice Analysis.